danielsaidi/website_danielsaidi/collections/_posts/2022/2022-08-03-conditionally-searchable-swiftui-views.md

 skeuomorphism: https://en.wikipedia.org/wiki/Skeuomorph
 ---

-SwiftUI 3 added the `searchable` view modifier, which makes it possible to add a search field to any view.
-In this post, let's take a look at how to make this (and any other) modifier conditional.
+SwiftUI 3 adds a `searchable` view modifier that makes it possible to add a search field to any view.
+In this post, let's take a look at how to make it (and other modifiers) conditional.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}